nullstack/nullstack.github.io/articles/renderable-components.md

 All you have to do is to import Nullstack and extend your class from it, define an instance method called render that returns any JSX, and export the component.

+> ✨ Install the official [Nullstack VSCode Extension](/vscode-extension) to generate classes with a snippet.

 ```jsx
 import Nullstack from 'nullstack';